 The problem is that a black market for classes is a viable possibility at Columbia Basin and other community colleges across the country.
 Some colleges, like CBC, have done away with waiting lists for courses because the long lists became difficult to manage through the registration system.
 Students can only get into a class that has reached capacity when someone drops the course online.
 When the opening arises, another student can immediately pick it up.

 Some classes are in particularly high demand because they are part of the required sequences for various degree programs.
 For example, the Biology 160 class listed above is required for health profession programs like nursing, dental hygiene, paramedic training, and physical and occupational therapy.
 These programs are currently in high demand because the job prospects after graduation are better than other types of degrees.

 This video offers and overview of community colleges in Montana.

 A Widespread Problem

 Part of the competition for courses stems from the fact that more students are entering community colleges today.
-A sluggish economy has led many in search of re-training options, and many students who cannot currently afford a four-year education are turning to community colleges to jumpstart their higher education plans.
-An article on KPBS at San Diego State University reports that thousands are on the waiting lists for classes at California community colleges because demand is up and course offerings are down, due to budget constraints.
+A sluggish economy has led many to search of re-training options, and many students who cannot currently afford a four-year education are turning to community colleges to jumpstart their higher education plans.
+An article on KPBS at San Diego State University reports that thousands are on the waiting lists for classes at California community colleges because demand is up and course offerings are down due to budget constraints.